Emotional effects

 Identifying and managing emotional effects of brain injury

-There are ways for you and the survivor to work together to manage the emotional effects of brain injury.
+There are ways for you and your loved one to work together to manage the emotional effects of brain injury.

 Working with a cognitive behavioural therapist, psychologist, or psychiatrist